-Following are some common scenarios, often requiring legal advice:
+Following are examples of common scenarios in riparian rights matters that often require legal advice: